Background

 Decades of Neglect

-Cole Creek was rerouted by the Army Corps of Engineers decades ago.
+Cole Creek was rerouted and channelized in the late 1950s.
 Since then, Lake County has performed almost no maintenance, allowing sediment and debris to accumulate.
 This negligence has turned Cole Creek into a flooded disaster, trapping residents and wildlife alike.

 Endangered Fish, Empty Promises

-Despite recognizing Cole Creek as vital for the survival of the endangered Clear Lake Hitch, Lake County authorities have repeatedly delayed the crucial work needed.
-Every year, tens of thousands of fish die due to stagnant floodwaters, yet the county still has not submitted a grant application for restoration planning.
+Despite recognizing Cole Creek as vital for the survival of the endangered Clear Lake Hitch, Lake County authorities delayed crucial action for years.
+Every year, tens of thousands of fish die due to stagnant floodwaters.
+After sustained community pressure, the county finally submitted a grant application for restoration planning — an important first step toward long-term solutions.

 Immediate Action Needed